merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ```

 {:.notice}
-If you are determined to run this loop yourself, it is probably only possible on a high-performance computing cluster, in which case you will almost certainly have to modify the command to give each `anvi-estimate-metabolism` job more memory.
+If you are determined to run this loop yourself, it is probably only possible on a high-performance computing cluster, in which case you will almost certainly have to give each `anvi-estimate-metabolism` job more memory than is allocated by default on your system.

 What this loop does is read each line of the `metagenomes.txt` file, except for the first one (the `tail -n+2` command skips the first line).
 Each non-header line in the file contains the name of the metagenome sample (which gets placed into the `$name` variable) and the path to its contigs database (which gets placed into the `$path` variable).
 Therefore, `anvi-estimate-metabolism` gets run on each contigs database in metagenome mode, and the resulting output files (two per sample) are prefixed with the sample name.